speechbrain/speechbrain/README.md

 ### Hierarchical configuration files
 Standard speech processing pipelines are rather complex.
 In many cases, it could be better to organize the computations in a  more structured way rather than writing a single big configuration file.
 For instance, one might want to gather the computations for feature extraction in a config file and the neural network computations in another one.
 SpeechBrain supports hierarchical configuration files, i.e, configuration files that can call other configuration files.
 The first configuration file is the root one, while the others are child configuration files.
 The latter can be called from the root one using the execute_computations function, as we will be described in detail below.
+Note that the **child computation inherits all the global variables defined in the parent configuration file**.

 ## Data Reading and Writing